 In the history of team sports, few athletes have won at the level of No. 13 overall pick K.C.
 Jones.

-To wit, Jones won two NCAA titles at the University of San Francisco as a teammate of fellow Hall of Famer Bill Russell, eight NBA titles as a player with the Celtics (once again with Russell), two NBA titles as an assistant coach for the Celtics and two more as head coach of the Celtics in 1984 and 1986.
+Jones won two NCAA titles at the University of San Francisco as a teammate of fellow Hall of Famer Bill Russell, eight NBA titles as a player with the Celtics (also with Russell), two NBA titles as an assistant coach for the Celtics, and two more as head coach of the Celtics, in 1984 and 1986.

 1956: 'Swede' Takes Bizarre Path